 - Decreasing weight and risk of obesity

 - Lowering risk of heart attacks, strokes and diabetes

 However, as a patient with hemophilia you have to think ahead and prepare for sports!

 Before starting with an exercise or sports program you need to be on an appropriate clotting factor replacement.
-You have to be sure to do appropriate exercises, and do them right.
+Be sure to do appropriate exercises and perform them with correct form.
 We therefore strongly recommend that you consult with us first.
-Jason, our physical therapist, will show you exercises and develop an appropriate sports program for you that is safe, fun and effective.
-Jason is at the center for you every Tuesday afternoon.
-Call our center for an appointment with Jason, 619-471-0035.
+Peter, our Doctor of Physical Therapy, will show you exercises and develop an appropriate sports program for you that is safe, fun, and effective.

 General rules for physical activity: